OH1KH/WiFiRotorCtl/WiFiRotFs/README.md

 # WiFiRotorCtl
-This folder holds rotor controller that saves values to SPiFFS (to file) and uses WiFi manager to get connected to WiFi network.
+This folder holds rotor controller that has values in file (SPIFFS)

-This is not tested at all!
+This is not prperly tested!